Federal Oversight Undermined

 Anti Police-Terror Project statement

-The group points to OPD's justification—a 2020 California DOJ memo about protecting personally identifiable information—as a pretext.
-The DOJ memo explicitly allows alternatives to full encryption, including policy changes to limit PII broadcast over radio.
-Palo Alto Police reversed their encryption decision using exactly this approach.
+APTP points to the cited justification—a 2020 California DOJ memo on protecting personally identifiable information—as a pretext.
+That memo explicitly permits alternatives to full encryption, including dispatcher policy changes to limit PII over radio.
+Palo Alto Police reversed their encryption decision using that exact approach.

 Who paid for Oakland's encryption, and what did taxpayers get in return?